 Once you’ve gotten yourself settled on how to most cost-effectively purchase your produce, is it game over?
 Not exactly!
 While it certainly works to simply squeeze in your fresh produce anywhere it fits (counter, fridge, garage, etc.), it is helpful to understand how to optimally store your precious produce so that nothing goes to waste.
 How and where we store produce can affect its shelf life and even its nutritional value.

 We’ve got many factors to consider when it comes to our fresh fruits and veggies: ideal temperature for each type of produce (whether root vegetables, fresh herbs, salad greens, ripe fruits, etc.) how quickly items start to go bad, which produce will negatively impact nearby produce, and more.
-We could certainly get very scientific here and discuss specific temperatures, relative humidity, freezing points, and more, but we wanted to give you a basic reference to keep produce fresh longer.
+I could certainly get very scientific here and discuss specific temperatures, relative humidity, freezing points, and more, but I wanted to give you a basic reference to keep produce fresh longer.

 Storing Produce: Which Fresh Fruits & Veggies Should Go Where

 Produce to Refrigerate